open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/mqtt/README.rst.txt

 #.
-Provision, build and bring up the OEI stack by following in the steps in the `README <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_.
+Provision, build and bring up the Open EII stack by following in the steps in the `README <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_.

 **Note** By default the tool publishes temperature data.
 If the user wants to publish other data, he/she needs to modify the command option in "ia_mqtt_publisher" service in `build/docker-compose.yml <https://github.com/open-edge-insights/eii-core/blob/master/build/docker-compose.yml>`_ accordingly and recreate the container using ``docker-compose up -d`` command from build directory.